mtlacy216/prometheoid/canvas-store/README.md

 ## Flow Mapper

-`flowMapper.js` builds on the store to model flows with triadic roles.
+`flowMapper.js` builds on the store to model flows with triadic roles and optional grouping.
 Each role (INS, P, REC) can embed an inline value or reference another flow by id.
+Groups are simple containers with x/y coordinates that hold a list of flow ids.

 ### Example
 ```js